revaturelabs/interviewquestions/InterviewSpecificQuestions/CoreJava/JUnit.md

 - `Test Suite`: It is also known as a composition of various tests
 - `Assert`: It is a set of assertive procedures used to design an application
 - `Test Result`: It is associated with the collection of results while executing a test case
 - `Test Case`: It is that kind of a JUnit class that is related to various fixtures.
-It also has the ability to run on a variety of tests.
+It also can run on a variety of tests.

 </blockquote>
 </details>